2018 AMBULATORY SURGICAL CENTER (ASC) PAYMENT SYSTEM AND QUALITY REPORTING (ASCQR) PROGRAM FINAL RULE RELEASED

 ASC Quality Reporting Program (ASCQR)

-The three proposed measures are:
+The two measures are:

 - ASC-17: Hospital Visits after Orthopedic Ambulatory Surgical Center Procedures, which assesses all-cause, unplanned hospital visits within seven days of an orthopedic procedure performed at an ASC (beginning with the CY 2022 payment determination).
 For the purposes of this measure, "hospital visits" include emergency department visits, observation stays, and unplanned inpatient admissions.